PDF reports and automated reporting

 - HTTP Status Distribution - Breakdown of server responses

-- Incident Details - Complete downtime event logs with timestamps
+- Incident Details - Downtime event logs with timestamps

 Set up reports to generate and send automatically: